- Reducing Your Cat's Need to Hunt

 Ultimately, the researchers concluded that their study "is consistent with the theory" that some cats hunt more often because of nutritional deficiencies.

-Unfortunately, not all the cat owners were willing to continue in the behavioral treatment after the study was over.
-This illustrates the typical stubbornness or “stuck-in-your-ways” behavior in the pet community that may be impeding progress.
+Unfortunately, not all the cat owners were willing to continue the behavioral treatment after the study was over.
+This illustrates the typical stubbornness or “stuck-in-your-ways” behavior in the pet community that may slow progress in reducing domestic animals’ impacts on the environment.

 More Meat, Less Hunting

-Cats have retained an impressive array of physical and behavioral from their ancestors.
-This is apparent in their lingering, instinctual hunting drive, despite domestication.
-Sadly, this behavior has ushered many species to their demise, and continues to harm global wildlife.
+Cats have retained an impressive array of physical and behavioral traits from their ancestors.
+This is apparent in their hunting instincts that still linger, despite domestication.
+Sadly, these very instincts have ushered many species to their demise, and continues to harm global wildlife.

 Until humans agree on how to minimize the ecological damage, scientists are searching for inventive ways to reduce wildlife loss to domestic cat hunting.
 By merely increasing animal protein in your cat’s diet and daily play, you can prevent it from bringing dead animals home and reduce its harm on wildlife populations.